Understanding Market Regimes: Trending vs Ranging

 Matching the Bot to the Regime

 This is where most automated traders fail.
-They run a Trend Following bot in a Ranging market.
+They run a single strategy in all market conditions.

 • Trend Bot in a Range: It buys the "breakout" at the high, the market reverses, and it gets stopped out.
+It tries again next time.
+Stopped out again.
 Repeat until account is blown.

 • Mean Reversion Bot in a Trend: It sells the high, thinking price will revert.
 But price keeps going up.
-It adds to the position.
-Price keeps going.
-Massive loss.
+It takes the loss.
+Same setup reappears.
+Takes another loss.
+Missing the entire trend move while accumulating losses at every new high.

 The YMI Solution

-We don't guess.
-We classify.
-Our AI models analyze volatility, volume, and momentum to determine the probability of the day's regime before we deploy capital.
+We don't guess the regime.
+We classify it.
+Our AI models analyze volatility, volume, and momentum data before the session opens to calculate the probability of the day being trending versus ranging.

-If the model says "High Probability Trend," we load the KPL Trend template.
-If it says "Choppy/Range," we load the Marty Mean Reversion template.
-This is the secret to consistency.
+If the model says "High Probability Trend," we load the KPL Trend template in NinjaTrader 8 — a breakout-and-continuation approach.
+If it says "Choppy/Range," we load the Marty Mean Reversion template — which thrives in the low-volatility oscillating conditions where trend strategies bleed out.

 Risk Disclosure & Disclaimer